Dance Map Directory

 BA in Dance

-The Rowan University BA in Dance is committed to experimental and collaborative movement training coupled with intellectual engagement.
+Rowan University's BA in Dance is committed to experimental and collaborative movement training coupled with intellectual engagement.
 Students develop individual artistry through performance opportunities, close faculty mentorship, and exposure to current performance practices.
 Introductory courses like Dance Improvisation increase body awareness and encourage movement invention, while the upper-level courses—Advanced Styles and Composition—explore the expressive potential of the body.
-Rowan is situated near the cultural centers of Philadelphia, New York, and Baltimore.

 (856) 256-4030 | | www.rowan.edu/theatredance